She was laughing.

 “Let’s take another chance, I’ve nothing to lose…”

-She began writing a mail to the K of “Roshni-The Light” on behalf of WriteUpCafe.
+She began writing a reply to the K of “Roshni-The Light”.

 Karan’s got married to Shreya within a week from the day he missed his first flight.
 Only his parents attended the occasion.
 They were taken aback and, remained speechless for most of the times during their two-day stay in the Bansal House.
 Karan understood the reality when it was too late.
 He was used just as a scape-goat…to keep alive the reputation and pride of the Bansal Group of Companies.